dishantrathi/dishantrathi/README.md

 ### Stalking Here or What ???

 Hello 👋!
-I'm Dishant and I like to play around and build things with .py and .sh!
+I'm Dishant and I like to play around and build and design things with .py and .sh!

-- 🔭 I’m a Python Backend Developer
+- 🔭 I’m a Python Backend Developer and Architect
 - 🌱 I’m currently learning: Dockerizing Django and CICD Pipelines for the same!
 - 👯 I love to collaborate on Python Proects
 - 💬 Ask me anything about Python 🐍